idaanna/idaanna.github.io/README.md

 - [ ] Links to external sites, e.g. GitHub and LinkedIn.

 ### Technical
 {{ I have deployed three webpages, the portfolio one, a contact me and a projects one.
-I have designed according to 'mobile first' design and then added media queries in my CSS. }}
+I have designed according to 'mobile first' design and then added media queries in my CSS.
+The project site has nothing of value atm so I won't include this in the screenshots }}
 - [ ] At least 2 web pages.
 - [ ] Version controlled with Git
 - [ ] Deployed on GitHub pages.